 The 20 week scan takes approximately 45 minutes but please give yourself lots of time.
 Occasionally we can’t see/scan everything because of your baby’s position or the position of your placenta.
 Your own BMI also affects how well we can see your baby on ultrasound.
 Sometimes you have to rebook for another day so we can complete the scan fully.

 How should I prepare for the scan?

 You should arrive for your scan with a partially filled bladder.
-Remember to bring your referral form with you and your USB (if you have had a previous scan with us).
+Remember to bring your referral form with you.

 Important things to know